calyjz/HackED-2023/README.md

 ## Implementation
 This bot utilized Javascript, OpenAI API, Google Fact Check API, and Discord.js and was coded in under 16 hours.

+The New Anonymous,
+Ben, Caleb, Caly, Jeffery, Jeremy